 Sweden is a vast country of endless vistas and fascinating cities and Sixt has branches across the country to put us in the right place when you want to rent a car in Sweden.
 Our convenient locations allow us to fit with your plans so you can quickly get on with your Swedish adventure.
-Our impressive fleet of rental cars includes premium marques, with just the model to match your requirements.
-Reading on will equip you with useful tips on getting better car rental deals in Sweden, provide you with important driving tips and give you helpful information on Sweden's top cities and tourist destinations.
+Our impressive fleet of rental cars includes premium brands, with just the model to match your requirements.

-Check out the Places of Interest section of this article for information on the top architectural sights and natural wonders of Sweden.
-The country features historic cities, vast forests, sparkling lakes and beautiful coastlines and you can use this information to help plan your trip.
+Sweden features historic cities, vast forests, sparkling lakes and beautiful coastlines.
 Opting for car rental in Sweden brings all of these attractions within easy reach and choosing a rental vehicle from the modern Sixt fleet will get you there in safety and in comfort.
 Bear in mind that better car rental deals in Sweden are available to those who reserve their vehicle ahead of their trip, which also maximizes availability of models and options.

-Our choice of vehicles for car rental in Sweden means that we can accommodate almost any requirements.
+Our services for car rental in Sweden include a large selection of vehicles from diverese car categories.
+With our extensive choice means we can accommodate just about any budget or mobility needs.
 We have economical city cars that are perfect for navigating ancient city streets and comfortable sedans to provide luxury on longer trips.
 Our SUVs can tackle the more kinds of terrain and are great all-weather vehicles.
 A convertible makes the most of the northern summer sun and gives you a way to immerse yourself in the beautiful landscape.
 Our list of add-ons allows you to further customize your rental car to match your preferences.
 Here are some of our optional extras you can when you rent a car in Sweden.

 To rent a car in Sweden with Sixt, both the driver (and renter if different) will need a valid driver's license.
 Customers from countries other than Sweden will also need to present their passport as proof of identity.
 If your license is printed using non-Latin characters, such as Chinese, Arabic or Russian, you will also need an International Driving Permit (IDP).